ESIPFed/data-help-desk/docs/planning/resources_needed.md

        - Demonstrating online tools and resources to users, whether in-person or through screen sharing in virtual settings.
        - Accessing and updating the data help desk website or virtual platform presence.

-Let's further expand on the web site and online resources vital for a data help
-desk:

 ## Website and Online Resources

 A dedicated website serves as a central online presence for the data help desk.